All Products

 2. Refer to the following template to modify and save the config-network.yaml file.

 Modify ingress.class: alb.ingress.networking.knative.dev, configure the vswitch-ids parameter, and save the config-network file and exit.
-For more information about the regions and zones that support ALB Ingresses, see Regions and zones in which ALB is available.
+For more information about the regions and zones that support ALB Ingresses, see Regions and zones.

 apiVersion: v1